AuroraAmissa/LuminousTheDream/README.md

 ---------

 Luminous is typeset using [LuaLaTeX].
 This repository should contain everything you need to render it, as long as you have the needed software.
-You will need to install [TeX Live] and the [Nix] package manager.
+You will need to install [TeX Live 2024] (or later) and the [Nix] package manager.

 Use the `./build.sh draft` command to render a draft document.